-Even in my earliest artworks -- the minimalist paintings -- my goal was to make objects that prompted us to engage with things as they are and not as they appear to us -- to confront reality.
+Even in my earliest artworks — the minimalist paintings — my goal was to make objects that prompted us to engage with things as they are and not as they appear to us — to confront reality.
 Entering graduate school, I was making minimalist paintings, alongside digital paintings and zines that I hardly shared, exploring my other obsessions.
-I quickly realised that my two “worlds” were not dissimilar.
+I quickly realized that my two “worlds” were not dissimilar.

 Studying at Yale I found all of the technical conversations about painting entirely vacuous and boring.
 I understood that I wanted more from art, and from my commitment to it.
 I wanted to implicate myself in reality in all of its extremes.